 The sense of place was evident in the essential inspiration for the original lodge’s design: the shapes and geometry of the weathered stone boulders and the curvature of the river bed.

 Seventeen years later, the designer Boyd Ferguson wisely decided to stick to the model, expanding it and updating.
 He looked to the surrounding landscape, incorporating colours, textures and shapes of the Sabi Sand area—and opened up the guest areas, lowering them and moving closer to the river, thus taking advantage of the magnificent setting beneath the weeping boer bean and the ebony trees.

 Opened to the elements or separated from the outdoors only by glass walls, the lodge feels at one with the environment, allowing a full engagement with the wildlife for which the Sabi Sand is so well known.

 Derived from the earth

 “In a world where everything at a certain level has become inherently generic, and therefore bland, the eye easily becomes bored, especially when over-exposed to beautiful, aesthetically pleasing surroundings.
 Eventually, what happens is that one stops seeing at all.”—Boyd Ferguson, the designer of Singita Boulders Sabi Sand

 Rustic, worn, woven and carved furniture is paired with original contemporary paintings and sculptures.
-Glass walls and soft, sensual textures are complimented by sheep skin rugs, fossilised tree stumps, slabs of solid stone, artisanal wrought iron and leather.
-Each element seem to have been designed to reveal its intrinsic beauty, underscoring Singita’s legendary attention to detail.
+Glass walls and soft, sensual textures are complimented by sheepskin rugs, fossilised tree stumps, slabs of solid stone, artisanal wrought iron and leather.
+Each element seems to have been designed to reveal its intrinsic beauty, underscoring Singita’s legendary attention to detail.
 Together, the interiors ooze a sophisticated feel of African luxury.